helpermethod/zip-forge/README.md

 ## :clipboard: Formatter-friendly

-Contrary to other DSLs, applying a code formatter like [palantir-java-format](https://github.com/palantir/palantir-java-format) will not mess up ZIP Forge's indentation.
+Applying a code formatter like [palantir-java-format](https://github.com/palantir/palantir-java-format) will not mess up ZIP Forge's indentation.

 ## :package: No external dependencies